arodzinek/PasswordClass/README.rst

 ============

 This is all made for fun.
-This is inspired by the very first chapter of the book "Violent Python"[1].
+This is inspired by the very first chapter of the book "Violent Python"[#]_.
 Go read that book, it's a lot of fun!
-All proceeds from sales of Violent Python will go directly towards the Wounded Warrior Project[2].
+All proceeds from sales of Violent Python will go directly towards the Wounded Warrior Project[#]_.

 The goals of this project are as follows: